BurntSushi/nfldb/longdesc.rst

-The database can be updated with real time data from active games by running the ``nfldb-update`` script included with this module as often as you like.
+The database can be updated with real time data from active games by running the ``nfldb-update`` script included with this module as often as you're comfortable pinging NFL.com.
+(N.B.
+The JSON data itself only updates every 15 seconds, so running ``nfldb-update`` faster than that would be wasteful.)
 Roster updates are done automatically at a minimum interval of 12 hours.

 nfldb has `comprehensive API
 documentation <http://pdoc.burntsushi.net/nfldb>`__ and a `wiki with